Expand description

 Representation of Minecraft block states.

-There’s three block types, used for different things.
-You can (mostly) convert between them with .into()
+There are three block types, used for different things.
+You can (mostly) convert between them with .into().

 §BlockState struct